 The PADD is a free Star Trek styled application launcher for an ancient device called a 'PDA'.
-It is actually really cool (well, more so if you are a Star Trek fan), and pretty well featured.
+It was actually pretty cool (well, more so if you are a Star Trek fan), and reasonably well featured.

 If you have a device running Windows CE 2.x or 3.0 you are in luck!
-Too bad all these devices probably exist only in landfills.
+Too bad all these devices probably only exist in landfills now.

 In the early days of the PDA they were a little lacking in the application management department.
 This was our solution, which was actually pretty nice.
 Eventually the operating systems started providing decent built in solutions of their own.